Chipotle for Diabetics: A Love-Hate Relationship

 I checked my blood sugar an hour after eating, and it was slightly elevated.
 But it wasn’t as high as I expected.
 I was relieved, but I also learned a valuable lesson: I need to be mindful of my portion sizes at Chipotle.

-Here are a few specific meal ideas for diabetics at Chipotle:
+Here are a few specific meal ideas for diabetics:

 BreakfastBowl with barbacoa, fajita veggies, romaine lettuce, salsa fresca, and guac